-We recommend that undergraduate students begin the program by enrolling in only six credits per trimester the first two trimesters of enrollment.
-After successfully completing at least two trimesters of the designated Major Map, you can request a Major Map change to increase the pace of the program.
+We recommend that undergraduate students begin the program by enrolling in only six credits per trimester.
 If you are a Title IV student, undergraduate students must enroll in and complete at least six (6) credits per trimester.
-Please work with the Financial Aid Director to assure that your Major Map and student academic progress (SAP) follow Title IV regulations.
+Please work with the Financial Aid Director to assure that your student academic progress (SAP) follow Title IV regulations.
 Graduate students should consult the Satisfactory Academic Progress (SAP) for Graduate Students Policy to ensure they remain within Title IV and MCU academic progress compliance.